 Beverly Silver, professor and chair, Department of Sociology, and director, Arrighi Center for Global Studies, and Daniel Pasciuti, assistant research scientist, Department of Sociology and Arrighi Center for Global Studies, both in the Krieger School of Arts and Sciences, in collaboration with the Faculty Advisory Board of the Johns Hopkins Arrighi Center for Global Studies.
-Project title: The Practical Ethics of University Engagement: Lessons From the Local and Global (project description)
+Project title: The Practical Ethics of University Community Engagement: Lessons From the Local and Global (project description)

 Lindsay J. Thompson, associate professor, and Sylvia Long-Tolbert, assistant professor of marketing, both in the Carey Business School.
 Co-investigator: Cynda Hylton Rushton, the Anne and George L. Bunting Professor of Clinical Ethics and Nursing, School of Nursing; core faculty, Berman Institute of Bioethics; joint appointment in Department of Pediatrics, School of Medicine.
 Project title: Moral Resilience: Transforming Moral Distress (project description)